Rules and Guidelines for IAU Scientific Meetings

 March 30 – VPs submit their individual rankings + comments to the AGS

-Within 2 weeks of the April/May EC meeting – The AGS informs all applicants of the outcome of the selections, along with a brief report commenting on their proposal as evaluated against the selection criteria, and prepares a public Announcement of the list of selected Symposia and Focus Meetings
+Within 2 weeks of the April/May EC meeting – The AGS informs all applicants of the outcome of the selection, along with a brief report commenting on their proposal as evaluated against the selection criteria, and prepares a public Announcement of the list of selected Symposia and Focus Meetings

 In a similar fashion, Division Meetings should set up their websites as early as possible after the selection of Symposia and Focus Meetings (at the latest by July 1st the year before the GA), and update them in due course.
 These sites will be accessible from the respective Division pages on the IAU web site.